-- The problem with this mess is when it affects you physical health and your relationships too.
+- The problem with this disorder of priorities is that both your physical and psychological health and your relationships will suffer.

 5. They tend to have superiority issues with people

 Emotionally immature people tend to have problems trusting themselves.
 In order to get the security they lack, they tend to find any way to make other people feel worse or inferior.

 - Often, the worse the other person feels, the better the immature person feels.